OpenDataScotland/jkan/_datasets/glasgow+city+council-community+asset+register+properties.md

 ---
 category:
 - Environment
-- Planning / Zoning
+- Housing and Estates
-- Real Estate / Land Records
+- Planning and Development
 date_created: ''
 date_updated: '2021-06-24'
 license: No licence